Configuration Explanation

 sshPort: 22

 This defines the port number for the SSH service when cloning using git over ssh.
 The default port is 22 in LoadBalancer mode and 30022 in NodePort mode.
-Modifying this port is generally not recommended, as it involves adjusting the Ingress Controller's TCP exposure rules.
+Modifying this port is generally not recommended, as it involves adjusting the gateway API Controller's TCP exposure rules.

 4.2 multiSync